boring-registry/boring-registry/docs/configuration/provider-network-mirror.md

 Once enabled, two parameters can be configured:

 - Metadata Time-to-Live (TTL), defined as a duration using `--network-mirror-pull-through-cache-ttl=24h`.
 The default value is 24 hours.
-- Maximum cache size, expressed in megabytes per upstream registry, using `--network-mirror-pull-through-cache-size=10`.
+- Maximum cache size, expressed in megabytes for all upstream registries, using `--network-mirror-pull-through-cache-size=10`.
 The default value is 16 MB.